Frequently Asked Questions

 If you need to stay overnight for the shoot in that city, or two nights, we’ll pay for accommodation.
 Typically, this will also be the shoot location – we often use AirBNB for this.

 Before they start working with us, every Shoot Producer completes a “Police check”, so we’re aware of their criminal history.
-We refuse to work with people who have a criminal history of abuse or violence (and, we don’t work with those who refuse a background check – ? much?).
+We refuse to work with people who have a criminal history of abuse or violence (and, we don’t work with those who refuse a background check!).

 We provide extensive training to Shoot Producers, around 80 hours spread over six months, which includes extensive sections on working with models.
-We have a full-time Trainer who visits our Shoot Producers all over the world, and improves their shoot quality.
+We have a full-time Trainer who works with and visits our Shoot Producers all over the world, and improves their shoot quality.

 We call models after their shoots, and ask about their experience with their Shoot Producer (check out what they have said on our Testimonials page), and after every shoot, models are invited to complete a survey about their experience working with us (we consistently get excellent assessments from all models), and are also invited to email any feedback they have to the Owner of the company.